loftwah/linux-for-pirates/index.md

 You might imagine that a DBA be responsible for managing and maintaining the databases that be used on yer network.
 They be playin' a crucial role in ensurin' that the databases be efficient, secure, and accurate, and in supportin' the needs and requirements of the organization.

-##### Graph
+##### **Graph**

 A graph database be a type of database that be designed to store and organize data in a way that be similar to a graph, like a treasure map leadin' to valuable data.
 Graph databases be often used to store and analyze data that be connected in some way, such as social networks or supply chains.

 Some examples of graph databases be [Neo4j](https://neo4j.com/), [ArangoDB](https://www.arangodb.com/) , and [OrientDB](https://orientdb.org/).

-##### noSQL
+##### **NoSQL**

-A noSQL database be a type of database that be designed to store and organize data in a way that be different from traditional relational databases, like a treasure chest full of unstructured data. noSQL databases be often used to store large amounts of data, and they be often more flexible and scalable than relational databases.
+A NoSQL database be a type of database that be designed to store and organize data in a way that be different from traditional relational databases, like a treasure chest full of unstructured data.
+NoSQL databases be often used to store large amounts of data, and they be often more flexible and scalable than relational databases.

-Some examples of noSQL databases be [MongoDB](https://www.mongodb.com/), [CouchDB](https://couchdb.apache.org/), and [Cassandra](https://cassandra.apache.org/).
+Some examples of NoSQL databases be [MongoDB](https://www.mongodb.com/), [CouchDB](https://couchdb.apache.org/), and [Cassandra](https://cassandra.apache.org/).

-##### SQL
+##### **SQL**

 A SQL database be a type of database that be designed to store and organize data in a way that be similar to a spreadsheet, like a treasure logbook of structured data.
-SQL databases be often used to store structured data, and they be often more efficient and reliable than noSQL databases.
+SQL databases be often used to store structured data, and they be often more efficient and reliable than NoSQL databases.

 Some examples of SQL databases be [MySQL](https://www.mysql.com/), [PostgreSQL](https://www.postgresql.org/), and [SQLite](https://www.sqlite.org/index.html).

-#### Design
+#### **Design**

 Ahoy mateys, A UX designer be responsible for designing the user experience of yer network, like a captain chartin' a course for a smooth journey.
 UX designers be often workin' on tasks such as: